ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 Next, let's take a look at the code[^5] we'll soon compile.
 It's a simple program that bruteforces its way to find all of the factor pairs for a given product.
 I mostly chose this example because it's very dear to my heart.
-It was the "serious" program I wrote while learning Python[^4].
+It was the first "serious" program I wrote while learning Python[^4].
 I originally wrote the same logic in code.org's app lab many years ago.